 Just like campus life looks and feels different this semester, so does life in the library.
-Here's what you need to know about visiting the University Libraries this fall.
+Here's what you need to know about visiting the University Libraries this spring.

-- Waldo Library is open for the fall semester.
+- Waldo Library is open for the spring semester.
 Be sure to check library hours before you visit and see what to expect below.

 - Zhang Legacy Collections Center is open by appointment only for the 2020-21 academic year.
 Request an appointment and learn more about how to have a safe and successful visit.

 - Swain Education Library in Sangren Hall is closed for the 2020-21 academic year.
 This space will be temporarily used for the Solution Squad, a service hub that provides academic and technical support to students.

 - Maybee Music and Dance Library in Dalton Center has been closed permanently.
 The College of Fine Arts will utilize this space for other activities.

 A Bronco Card is required to enter the building.
 You will need to swipe your card at the entrance.

 Before you come to the library

 Complete the COVID-19 health survey on GoWMU.